-1. The vessel is to be pumped out as needed and extracted (floated out) during high water.
+1. The vessels are to be pumped out as needed and extracted (floated out) during high water.

-2. Following extraction, the vessel is to be towed from the grounded location to a boat ramp or other removal point while avoiding and/or minimizing impacts to live bottom areas.
+2. Following extraction, the vessels are to be towed from the grounded location to a boat ramp or other removal point while avoiding and/or minimizing impacts to live bottom areas.